laurentverbruggen/concourse-bitbucket-pullrequest-resource/README.md

 > This resource is no longer actively maintained.
+Please refer to a maintained fork here: https://github.com/mmb/concourse-bitbucket-pullrequest-resource.
+Any pull requests here will not be merged.
+Instead do them on the forementioned fork.

 # Concourse Bitbucket Pull Request Resource